PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

   - Skills selection: Permits the user to set a character' skills.
   - Attributes selection: Permits the user to set a character's attributes (special abilities, elements...).
   - Custom Character: Create and set up a new character from scratch.
-    - As long as we have set up other features like battle templates, stats tree and skills tree, we can apply each of them to our character.
+    - As long as we have set up other features like Battle Templates, Stats Trees or Skills Trees, we can apply each of them to our character.
     - It's possible to name the character.

 #### 4.2.3.
 Stats Creation: